Abu-xz/UrbanGents/to-do-list.md

 Add proper comments to all functions for better code maintainability.
 Make sure all features are bug-free and functional.
 Review the code and do a final polish.

+//========================= Week 11 Project task ============================//

+User Side
+Invoice Download (PDF): []

+Integrate a library like jsPDF or pdf make for generating invoices.
+Design the PDF format (order details, user info, total cost).
+Ensure the download functionality works seamlessly from the "My Orders" page.
+Order Restriction for COD: []

+Add a backend validation to disallow COD for orders above Rs.
+1000.
+Show a user-friendly error message when COD is selected for restricted orders.
+Delivery Charges: []

+Decide on the approach: []
+Fixed Charges: Define a static value in the backend.
+Location-based Charges: Use a lookup table or API for charges by location.
+Update the order summary to display delivery charges dynamically.
+Admin Side
+Admin Dashboard - Chart with Filter: []

+Use Chart.js or High charts for the chart.
+Implement filters (yearly, monthly, custom range) to update the chart dynamically.
+Top 10 Best Selling Metrics: []

+Query the database for: []
+Best-selling products, categories, and brands.
+Display these on the dashboard (table or chart format).
+Day 2: Error Handling and Enhancements
+User Side
+Handle Failed Payments: []

+On payment failure, set the order status to "Payment Pending."
+Log the failed transaction in the database for future reference.
+Continue Payment for Failed Orders: []

+Add a "Retry Payment" button on the "My Orders" page.
+On click, redirect users to the payment gateway with the pending order details.
+Admin Side
+Generate Ledger Book (Optional): []
+Create a ledger view summarizing transactions.
+Use a library like excel js or pdf make to enable downloads in PDF or Excel format.
+Day 3: Testing and Final Touches
+Thorough Testing: []

+Test all user-side features, especially payment failure handling, COD restriction, and invoice download.
+Ensure the admin dashboard displays accurate data.
+Code Cleanup and Documentation:

+Add proper comments for all new functions and modules.
+Ensure consistent code formatting and remove any unused code.
+Team Review:

+If working in a team, have peers review the new functionalities for feedback.